-Last year, Glee devoted an episode to this musical and introduced it to mainstream audiences.
-While some people are annoyed with Glee for "selling out" certain musicals, I take the opposite standpoint.
-I think it's AWESOME that there's an avenue to expose people to Broadway who wouldn't know about it otherwise.
-After all, the more people begin to love musicals, the cooler it makes us theater geeks look :)
+A while back, Glee devoted an episode to this musical and introduced it to mainstream audiences.
+While some people are annoyed with Glee for “selling out” certain musicals, I take the opposite standpoint.
+I think it’s AWESOME that there’s an avenue to expose people to Broadway who wouldn’t know about it otherwise.
+After all, the more people begin to love musicals, the cooler it makes us theater geeks look 🙂

 Science Fiction Double Feature

 As I’m sure you’ve heard before, RHPS has an insane cult following.
 Superfans have seen the film dozens of times, know every lyric and every bit of dialogue, and craft costumes that look nearly identical to the ones worn on screen.
 There are a few things to know about the RHPS experience before you attend: